 Tracking productivity by hours worked

 How can you track employee hours?

 Tracking an employee’s hours is a typical technique of measuring productivity; perhaps because hours can be tracked easily by using time tracking.
 Time tracking software allows employees to record time spent on tasks or projects.
 Employee hours time tracking can also be undertaken by team leaders so they can figure out where an employee’s individual strengths and weaknesses lie and delegate them tasks accordingly.
 Time tracking apps such as MinuteDock use some of the best software around to make time tracking easy and enjoyable.
-Features of MinuteDock’s time tracking software include the ability to track time by project, client or task, to fill out timesheets in one go, to switch tasks seamlessly with Redock, and to track time on your mobile device or iPad.
+Features of MinuteDock’s time tracking software include the ability to track time by project, client or task, to fill out timesheets in one go, to switch tasks seamlessly with Redock, and to track time on your iPhone or Android device.
 This way of tracking productivity can bring you and your business many benefits, but it has its cons as well.

 Pros and Cons of tracking hours

 Measuring productivity by tracking the amount of hours an employee works is very simple.
 Time tracking apps can do most of the work for you, and it is easy to work out where productivity increases.
 Generally speaking, it can be assumed that the person who works more hours overall is more productive than the person who works less; this goes for hours spent on specific tasks or clients and more.
 Measuring productivity by tracking the amount of hours worked means that it is simple to identify who needs help completing a specific task, and who is working overtime and is thus being more productive.
 Unfortunately, this means that time drains such as procrastination, unplanned disruptions like meetings, time spent replying to emails and more are all built into the “productive time” of hours worked.